serverless/serverless/doc/services.md

 # Services

-A serverless service is the unit of organization the Framework performs operations on.
+A serverless service is the unit of organization the Framework targets its operations on.
 Each service contains two configuration files which describe it:

 * **serverless.yml**
   * Declares a serverless service
   * Defines one or multiple functions in the service
+  * Defines events that trigger each function to execute (e.g., HTTP requests)
   * Defines one set of resources (e.g., 1 AWS CloudFormation stack) required by the functions in this service
-  * Defines events that trigger each function to execute (e.g., HTTP requests)
   * Events listed in the `events` array may automatically create the resources required for the event upon deployment
-  * Designed to be developed and operated completely independently
-  * Configuration information can be specified for multiple IaaS providers
+  * Config can be specified for one or more IaaS providers
+  * Re-usable and publicly shareable
   * Contains no author-specific information
-  * Can be shared publicly and installed by anyone

 * **serverless.meta.yml**
-  * Contains author-specific information not intended for version control
+  * Contains author-specific information (not intended for version control)
   * Defines stages for this service
-  * Defines service-wide, and stage-specific variables, which allows adding dynamic values to `serverless.yml`, and helps keep out sensitive information
+  * Defines stage-specific variables, which allows adding dynamic values to `serverless.yml`, and helps keep out sensitive information
-  * Details separate profiles used for each stage in this service
   * The following variables are reserved: `service`, `function`, `stage` and `region`
+  * Specifies profiles or credentials to use per stage

 ## Examples